Satyam-Singh-01/Hacktoberfest_GDSC_GEU/README.md

 Congratulations on taking your first step towards Open source!
 My name is Satyam Singh
 Joke is
-what kind of music mummies listen to? wrap music
+what kind of music do mummies listen to? wrap music